Sila-Money/sila-sdk-javascript/README.md

 ### Delete Wallet

 Removes the wallet from the provided user handle.
 Any deleted wallets can't be readded.

+#### IMPORTANT NOTE:

+You **must** sign this request with the Private Key associated with the wallet that you want to delete.
+This is how you specify _which_ wallet to remove.

 ```javascript
 const res = await Sila.deleteWallet(userHandle, walletPrivateKey);